ivegamsft/AppMigrationWorkshop/HOL/06-windows-containers/README.md

     > In this case, you can also add the gMSA account to the server like this

     ````powershell
-    Get-ADServiceAccount -Identity chost-gsma | Set-ADServiceAccount -PrincipalsAllowedToRetrieveManagedPassword 'chost-gsma$'
+    Get-ADServiceAccount -Identity chost-gmsa | Set-ADServiceAccount -PrincipalsAllowedToRetrieveManagedPassword 'chost-gmsa$'
     ````

 ### Exercise 4: Deploy a containerized web app to validate configuration<a name="ex4"></a>

 1. On the container host, we need to create a credentials spec file for Docker

-    > > Note: The name of the AD Service account is hard-coded in the examples to `chost-gsma`
+    > > Note: The name of the AD Service account is hard-coded in the examples to `chost-gmsa`

      ````powershell
     Invoke-WebRequest "https://raw.githubusercontent.com/Microsoft/Virtualization-Documentation/live/windows-server-container-tools/ServiceAccounts/CredentialSpec.psm1" -UseBasicParsing -OutFile $env:TEMP\cred.psm1
     Import-Module $env:temp\cred.psm1
-    New-CredentialSpec -Name win -AccountName chost-gsma
+    New-CredentialSpec -Name win -AccountName chost-gmsa
     ````

 1. Run the following command to return location and name of credential spec JSON file